ErpNetDocs/tech/modules/financials/excise/setup.md

 ### 3.2.
 Documents

 \-      **Exc_Purpose** –  Allowed values from CL200 nomenclature.
 Limited to alowed values

 \-      **Exc_Driver** – In Property Value is filling National number of the vehicle and in Property Decription  – Driver name

+\-      **Exc_InputDocumentType** - Value for tag DocumentType in section MeasureValues in the export file

+\-      **Exc_InputDocumentNumber** - Value for tag DocumentNumber in section MeasureValues in the export file for eADD

-3.3.
+### 3.3.
 ExciseAdministrativeDocumentLines

 \-     **Exc_Payment** – Allowed values from CL163 nomenclature.
 Limited to alowed values

 ### 3.4.
 Parties